Recent Legal Update

 Process & Timing

-1. Who files: The personal representative.
+- Who files: The personal representative.
 Where: The Clerk of Superior Court (Estates Division) in the North Carolina county where the estate is opened.
 What: The estate opening paperwork, then an inventory and later accountings as required.
-When: Early in the administration; timing requirements can vary by estate type and local practice, so the estate file and Clerk’s instructions matter.
+When: The inventory is generally due within three months after the personal representative qualifies, with annual or final accountings due under the Chapter 28A accounting rules and the Clerk’s instructions.

-3. Use court tools if information is withheld: If there are reasonable grounds to believe a third party has estate property or information and will not cooperate, the personal representative can file a discovery-of-assets proceeding with the Clerk in the county where that third party resides or does business, and the Clerk can require disclosure through that process.
+- Use court tools if information is withheld: If there are reasonable grounds to believe a third party has estate property or information and will not cooperate, the personal representative—or, where appropriate, another interested person—can use the discovery/recovery procedures under N.C.
+Gen. Stat. § 28A-15-12.
+The estate proceeding is filed with the Clerk in the county where the estate is being administered, and the petition should state the reasonable grounds for believing estate property is in the other person’s possession.

 Exceptions & Pitfalls